Cash Flow Statement

 One of the primary reasons cash inflows and outflows are observed is to compare the cash from operations to net income to gauge how well a company is running its operations.
 The cash flow statement better reflects the amount the company receives from its profits.
 This is because the income statement is prepared under the accrual basis of accounting, where it matches revenues and expenses, even though revenues may actually not have been collected and expenses may not have been paid.

 The cash flow statement is commonly presented using the indirect method.
 It starts with net income or loss, followed by addition to or subtractions from that amount to adjust a net income to a cash basis.
 What is added or subtracted are changes in the account balances of items found in current assets and current liabilities, as well as non-cash accounts.
-We then arrive to the cash version of a company’s net income.
+We then arrive at the cash version of a company’s net income.

 This amount is the bottom line of an income statement.
 Net income or earnings shows the profitability of a company over a period of time.
 It is calculated by taking the revenues and subtracting from it COGS and total expenses, which includes SG&A, Depreciation and Amortization, interest, etc.